EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

-Fast shipping or Save €119,00¹!
+Availability

+Limited configurations are available for immediate shipping.
+Other configurations are In-Production and available to order with a discount.

 In-Stock: Same-day shipping
-In-Production: Super Early Bird Savings
+In-Production: Super Early Bird Savings - Save €119,00!¹

-This exclusive offer is available for a limited time.
-The discount is automatically applied at checkout.
+In-Production offer is available for a limited time and automatically applied at checkout.

 ¹ Whilst stocks last.